MicrosoftDocs/mesh-docs/mesh/events-guide/events-overview.md

 - **Multiple event roles:** Designate roles like co-organizer and attendee to specify who can customize events with you and who cannot.

-- **Event templates:** Save any customization you make in an environment for an event template to be reused in future events.
+- **Templates:** Save any customization you make in an environment for a Template to be reused in future events.

 - **Custom environments:** Create custom interactive experiences in Unity with the Mesh toolkit, designing and developing environments that best suit your business needs.